jsummers/deark/readme.txt

 open-source software.
 Most of the formats it currently supports are related to graphics, but it is not limited to graphics formats.

+One guideline is that any image format supported by XnView, and not by any well-maintained open source software, is a candidate for being supported, no matter how obscure it may be.

 Bitmap fonts are converted to images.
-Someday there might be an option to convert them to some portable font format, but this is difficult to do well.
+Someday, there might be an option to convert them to some portable font format, but that is difficult to do well.

 The Deark source code is structured like a library, but it's not intended to be used as such.

-Future versions might have more of the following features:
- - Extract files from floppy disk image formats
- - Decompress compressed data and archive formats
- - Detokenize tokenized BASIC programs
- - Any image format supported by XnView, and not by any well-maintained open source software, is a candidate for being supported, no matter how obscure it may be.
+The error handling methods, and error messages, are not really suitable for use in a library.

 === How to build ===